Share Market News

 GIFT Nifty:

-GIFT Nifty August 2025 futures were currently trading 29.00 points (or 0.12%) higher, suggesting that the Nifty 50 could open with some gains today.
+GIFT Nifty September 2025 futures were trading with a cut of 50.50 points (or 0.20%) in early trade, suggesting that the Nifty 50 could open slightly below the flat line today.

 Institutional Flows: